Home » Nutrient-Rich Vegetables That Promote Hermit Crab Health

 Zucchini (Courgette)

-Another good use of zucchini is to shred it in a mandolin, creating courgetti.
-As the name suggests, this is a vegetable-based form of spaghetti, so hermit crabs will enjoy picking at the small strips.
+You can shred it in a mandolin, creating courgetti.
+This is a vegetable spaghetti, so hermit crabs will enjoy picking at the strips.
+It can be dehydrated, making it a suitable vegetable for flakes.

-Are Any Vegetables Unsafe for Hermit Crabs?
+Vegetables Unsafe for Hermit Crabs

 what vegetables do hermit crabs like?